sizzzy/Silk-Corp-Guide/README.md

 4. Attach your markdown file to the issue you're working on by commenting.
    - This will help the Admins or others check out your markdown files.
 5. Ask Marisa or Zee if you're a part of our SILK Corp Teams Chat.

+_Keep in mind you are currently looking at the gh-pages branch.
+Any changes you make should be done to the gh-pages branch if you want to update this section or the actual live website_

 <hr>